Edgar Nelson Rhodes: Premiership

 The company failed in 1925, and he returned to provincial politics.
 Prior to the 1925 provincial election, he was asked to become leader of the Nova Scotia Conservative Party after the leader of the party, W. L. Hall, was assaulted on the waterfront.
 Rhodes took over the party and led it to victory in the 1925 election.
 The Conservatives defeated a Liberal government that had been in power for forty-three years but had been, in its last years, wracked by an economic downturn and severe labour unrest among miners in Cape Breton.

 Rhodes ran on a Maritime Rights platform, promising to curtail federal influence and stop the exodus of people from the province.
 The Tories more than doubled their seats in the Nova Scotia House of Assembly, winning forty out of forty-three seats.
 An important factor in their victory was the failure of the governing Liberals to resolve a long strike by the province's coal miners.
 When Cape Breton coal miner William Davis was killed by company police in a confrontation on June 11, voters looked to the Tories for solutions.
 Rhodes engineered a settlement of the dispute and appointed a royal commission.
 The new government later introduced pensions for teachers and allowances for widowed mothers.

+During its first term, the government eliminated the requirement for newly-appointed ministers to run for re-election in 1927.